keelancook/lanyon/docs/pathways-imb-faq.md

 ## Frequently Asked Questions

-**Do I have to apply for the IMB to participate?**
-No. There are many reasons why someone would consider being a part of one of these cohorts without planning to serve with the IMB at the present time.
-While our desire is that everyone would consider being sent through the IMB to an overseas missionary assignment, we also want to provide a comprehensive equipping process for those that are not certain they are called overseas or those who desire to participate in cross-cultural disciple-making here.
-In the case of someone who wants to be a part of a  Pathways » IMB cohort but does not want to apply to the IMB at that  time, they can simply participate without doing the application portion of the cohort.

-**How does someone participate?**
+### How does someone participate?
 Participation in a Pathways » IMB cohort will take place in conjunction with a your local church.
 Each potential cohort member will first work with their church leadership to complete an initial self-assessment.
 This self-assessment will then help church leaders and cohort facilitators work with the potential cohort member to create their own development pathway that includes both the cohort coursework, participation in cross-cultural missions, and a personal growth plan.
 Those who have completed

+### Do I have to apply for the IMB to participate?
+No. There are many reasons why someone would consider being a part of one of these cohorts without planning to serve with the IMB at the present time.
+While our desire is that everyone would consider being sent through the IMB to an overseas missionary assignment, we also want to provide a comprehensive equipping process for those that are not certain they are called overseas or those who desire to participate in cross-cultural disciple-making here.
+In the case of someone who wants to be a part of a  Pathways » IMB cohort but does not want to apply to the IMB at that  time, they can simply participate without doing the application portion of the cohort.

+### Does this cohort garuantee acceptance by the IMB for missionary service.
+No. `GIVE MORE DETAIL HERE`

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkzNTc2NTU2OSwxOTMwMDc5NjUxXX0=
+eyJoaXN0b3J5IjpbODg5ODk4MTk3LDE5MzAwNzk2NTFdfQ==
 -->